Gymnema: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-Animal research shows that gymnema leaf extract has anti-inflammatory effects.
-The anti-inflammatory effects of gymnema extract are attributed to saponins, tannins, and steroidal constituents.
+Animal research shows that the gymnema leaf extract has anti-inflammatory effects.
+The anti-inflammatory effects of the gymnema extract are attributed to saponins, tannins, and steroidal constituents.nn

-The typical therapeutic dose of an extract, standardized to contain 25% gymnemic acids, is 400-600 mg/day.
-To regulate blood sugar, it is preferable to administer Gymnema in divided doses throughout meals.
+The typical therapeutic dose of an extract standardized to contain 25% gymnemic acids is 400-600 mg/day.
+To regulate blood glucose, it is preferable to administer Gymnema in divided doses with meals.

 Interactions